microsoft/AzureTRE/docs/quickstart.md

 ### Build and push docker images

-To build and push the docker images required by the TRE and publish them to the container registry created during the bootstrap stageFix type run:
+To build and push the docker images required by the TRE and publish them to the container registry created in the previous step.
+Fix type run:

+- From bash run `make build-images`
-- From bash run `./build_and_publish_docker_images.sh.sh`
+- From bash run `make push-images`

 ## TRE Deployment